 I come home to a surprisingly pleasing (but later evil mail) box.
 Just the day before leaving for Belgium I had placed a "NO ADVERTISEMENTS please" sticker on my mail box.
 So it was delightfully spacy even though so much time has passed.

-e I open it.
+The only thing I didn't like was a meek, innocent-looking letter from a transport company lying stealthily on the very bottom of the pile of mail.
+My fears are confirmed once I open it.
 It's dated the freaking same day that I left for Belgium (remembering that I left for the airport in the morning before the mail had arrived).
 And in short it basically says this:

 ---